labs-js/turbo-git/README.md

 This is an example using the [Turbo Commit](https://github.com/labs-js/turbo-git/blob/master/CONVENTION.md) Convention.

-> First, add someting to commit you can use `turbo add` or our `git ta` as well.
+> First, add something to commit you can use `turbo add` or our `git ta` as well.
 You will be prompted with the following:

 <img src="assets/prompt-turbo-add.png" alt="prompt-turbo-add.png" width="200"/>